 2. Stay Calm

 Many parents do that without even realizing it.
-It is quite startling and tiring when you are jolted awake due to your toddler screaming at 2 am.
-But it is important to remember that if you are visibly upset, then that only sends the message to your toddler that bedtime is scary.
+It is startling and tiring when you are jolted awake due to your toddler screaming at 2 am.
+But it is important to remember that if you are visibly upset, that only sends the message to your toddler that bedtime is scary.

 It is critical to stay calm, relax, and confident.
 That is what will help keep your toddler calm in the end.